bogdy9912/react-instagram-clone/README.md

 * [ ] Add description(which is the first comment)

 ## Feed Page
+  * [x] create responsive menu in the left of the feed
   * [ ] show posts of users that I follow
   * [ ] add comment
     * [ ] like a comment